|

 Rivers offer cool water and willing trout.
 Other White Mountain

 rivers can fish good with sufficient rainfall.
+Summer is also

 - In September to November the rivers cool off and good fishing